vfarah-if/TerraformCloudFoundryExercise/README.md

   - `terraform apply` This create or update existing

-  - `terraform destroy` Destroy previous infrastructure
+  - `terraform destroy` Destroy previous infrastructure or cleanup, no undo in production and will destroy all resources, so don't do this in production

-  - `terraform graph` Create a dependency graph
+  - `terraform graph` Create a dependency graph to see what you create

     ![image-20220707163132369](./terraform-help.png)